Ishikawa7/XMM-Newton-Analysis/README.md

 # XMM-Newton X-ray Source Analysis
----
-## ⚠️ Important: after a feedback from domain experts i'm working on a deeper analysis on the complete dataset, not the slim version
----

 A data science analysis of the **4XMM-DR14** X-ray source catalog from the XMM-Newton space observatory, featuring original dimensionality reduction technique and astronomical data preprocessing.

 ## 🌌 Overview